sigurdo/mytaktlausvev_website_source/_setup/DOCKER.md

 The site is accessible at localhost:8000, and the database is permanently stored at "~/taktlaus_db" between runs.
 To clear the database, simply remove it and rerun [`database_init.sh`](./database_init.sh).

-Note that `docker-compose up` can be run without the `-d` option (detach) to run the server in the background.
+Note that `docker-compose up` can be run with the `-d` option (detach) to run the server in the background.
 Accessing the live logs is still possible by entering the the live docker containers, though this is a bit more complicated and depends on the exact use case.